nestorjb/WillACustomerAcceptCoupon/README.md

 5.- Driving at 2pm.

-6.- The copupon expires in a day.
+6.- The coupon expires in a day.

 7.- Are male.

-7.- Are abovr 50 years old.
+8.- Are above 50 years old.

-8.- Are widowed.
+9.- Are widowed.

 10.- Have some high school degree.

-11.- Work in Healthcare Practitioners & Technical.
+11.- Work in Building & Grounds Cleaning & Maintenance.

-12.- Earn less between $25000 and $37499.
+12.- Earn less between 25000 and 37499.

 13.- Frequent a bar 1 to 3 times.

-14.- Frequent a coffee shops between never to 8 times.
+14.- Never frequents a coffee shops.

 15.- Orders carry away more between 4 to 8 times.

-16.- Never frequents restaurants ($20).
+16.- Never frequents restaurants (20).

-17.- Frequent restaurants ($20-$50) between 4 to 8 times.
+17.- Frequent restaurants (20-50) between 4 to 8 times.

 18.- Carry out & Take away is 5 minutes in the opposite direction.

+Consider sending the Carry out & Take away coupons to customer under these conditions.

-For the Restaurant (between $20 and $50) coupon we can reach the following conclusions based on the ratios.
+For the Restaurant(between 20 and 50) coupon we can reach the following conclusions based on the ratios.
 The chances that the driver will use the coupon will increase under any of these conditions:

 1.- Not urgent to get to their destination.

-2.- With partner.
+2.- Driving with partner.

 3.- Driving under sunny weather.